+To address prioritizing resources to directly support intentional efforts to close equity gaps, we will work with College and District Institutional Research to better understand both qualitative and quantitative data regarding the connection between Latinx successful enrollment and engagement with additional wraparound services that may influence and impact a student's decision to continue enrollment at Miramar.
 Currently, the offices of Outreach, Admissions, and Financial Aid report to three different managers.
 Placing these three offices under a single unit/manager will allow for increased coordination of strategic enrollment planning efforts to focus on the target population.
 This proposed reorganizational structure will be implemented in the 2023 academic year.
 This will provide a collective approach to enhancing overall access for students to receive onboarding and matriculation support from the onset.
 Additionally, data sharing among the key access areas of enrollment services will provide a holistic picture of what students will need.
-In addition, developing outreach programming to specific communities/ neighborhoods that have a high representation of our Latinx student population in our service population, and creating safe spaces for students, including the development of a multicultural center, would be ideal.
+In addition, developing outreach programming to specific communities/ neighborhoods that have a high representation of our Latinx student population in our service population, and creating safe spaces for students, including the development of a Culture and Inclusion Center, would be ideal.
+Additionally, as we implement our Academic and Career Pathways, we will review the Equity Metrics disaggregated by race and ethnicity to better understand what our Latinx students are pursuing in terms of majors and career pathways.
+This will also allow us to identify academic and career pathways that our students are now pursuing and identify any contributing factors as to why.
+We are also working on building up student engagement opportunities through exploration of establishing a Puente program and supporting the establishment of a Latinx Club at Miramar.